 David Amirault was appointed Regional Director (Economics) at the Bank of Canada's Regional Office for the Atlantic Provinces in 1999.
 In this capacity, he directs research and analysis on economic and financial developments in the region.
 He also plays a major role in the Office's activities in communicating the Bank's messages to a variety of external audiences and promoting an exchange of views on the economy and monetary policy.
-His areas of research interest include labour markets, migration trends, regional issues, business surveys and price and wage rigidities.
+His areas of research interest include labour markets, foreign direct investment, migration trends, regional issues, business surveys, and price and wage rigidities.

 Born in Yarmouth, Nova Scotia, Mr. Amirault graduated with a Bachelor of Commerce degree (Honours Economics) from Saint Mary's University in 1990.
 He then pursued graduate studies in Economics, attaining his master's degree at the University of Western Ontario in 1991.